Case study: failure to spot pregnancy in young mother with brain tumour

 This settlement covered the mother’s physical and mental suffering and the potential effect on her prognosis, plus the fact that the couple had been denied the right to decide the size of their family and various out-of-pocket expenses, including equipment purchased and the cost of employing childcare in the early days.

 Crucially, it was agreed that the child would retain all her rights to bring her own claim if, at any stage in the future, she developed an illness that could be shown to be due to exposure to toxic drugs while she was in her mother’s womb.

 This was not a ‘wrongful birth’ case by the current definition given in the law, as the child was born healthy.
-We seriously considered whether it would be practical to challenge the current law, but as this would have inevitably meant appeals to the Supreme Court and possibly the European Court of Justice, it was decided that it would be better not to put the woman’s family through the strain of a lengthy legal battle.
+Our medical negligence solicitors seriously considered whether it would be practical to challenge the current law, but as this would have inevitably meant appeals to the Supreme Court and possibly the European Court of Justice, it was decided that it would be better not to put the woman’s family through the strain of a lengthy legal battle.

 Our solicitors work with clients across the UK from our offices in Bristol and South Gloucestershire, and have experience in a wide range of claims, including maternity and birth injuries.